 - Swimwear: for hitting the pools and beaches

-Call your bank before the trip to be sure you can withdraw money in a foreign country to avoid fraud alerts.
+Call your bank before your trip to California to be sure you can withdraw money in a foreign country to avoid fraud alerts.

 Consider your budget, I would highly recommend creating a budget for yourself.
 Exchange 50% of your budget at your local bank prior to the trip, then withdraw the rest of your money in the U.S. throughout the trip so you don’t have to worry about carrying a large amount of cash at all times.

 Every traveler has their own version of budget depending on how one likes to spend on food and shopping.
-But San Francisco and Los Angeles are considerably more expensive than most American cities, so plan USD$50/day (excluding lodging) if you’re a budget traveler.
+But cities in California are considerably more expensive than most American cities, so plan USD$50/day (excluding lodging) if you’re a budget traveler.
 USD$75/day if you plan on splurging at nice restaurants.